earthlab/earthpy/examples/README.txt

 ========================

-Below you will find a set of example applications for using EarthPy to work with Different types of environmental data.
+Below you will find a set of example applications for using EarthPy to work with different types of environmental data.